uzillion/crypto-whale-watcher/README.md

 ### Limits
 The alerts are triggered by checking the various limits for the crypto-currency.
 You can learn about each limit in the [wiki](https://github.com/uzillion/crypto-whale-watcher/wiki) section of this project.

-Limit changes are persistent and are saved to the filesystem in form of an SQLite3 databse.
-Limits can easily be changed without affecting the repository by running the app on your local machine, and then going to the webpage on [localhost:3000](http://localhost:3000); or if being hosted elsewhere, going to the endpoint provided by the hosting service.
+Limit changes are persistent and are saved to the PostgreSQL databse on the running machine.
+Limits can easily be changed without affecting the repository through the browser by going to the endpoint of the running app.
+If you are running the app on your local machine, it'll be served on [localhost:3000](http://localhost:3000).

-Limits can also be changed by deleting whale-watch.db file from the db folder, editing the migration file, and running `npm run prepare`, in which case changes will be saved on the repository level. <br>
-**This method is not recommended if you plan to contribute to the main repository.**
+Limits can also be changed by editing the migration file, and running `npm run db:migrate`, in which case changes will be saved on the repository level. **This method is not recommended if you plan to contribute to the main repository.**

 ### Alerts
 The app currently uses Telegram as the medium for alerts.
 However, if one requires they can choose to add and/or replace it with other services like Discord.
 It is recommended you keep the structure of the functions the same.